Mbay language

 Mbay, or Sara Mbay, is a Bongo–Bagirmi language of Chad and the Central African Republic.

 It is reported that Mbay does not have independent personal pronouns.
 The meaning is largely carried out by subject, object, and possessive affixes attached to verbs, prepositions, and nouns.
 Other words, such as yá̰a̰ "thing", dèē "person", tàa "speech", and lòo "place" are used somewhat pronominally as something, somebody, something said, and somewhere.

+Pluralization

+Mbay language has plural nouns just like most languages.
+Mbay languages pluralise nouns by using prefixes, for example, ƃa-na (child) is Ma-na (children) in Mbay language.

+To pluralize nouns, these changes occur, also the root word stays the same.

+Its nouns are pluralised also by adding gӫ, for example, dog= bίsө՛ to dogs=bίsө-gӫ.